thu-coai/EVA/README_en.md

 ### 3.1 Environment

-The code requires CUDA10.2 toolkit.
-The interactive inference occupies only about 7000MB GPU memory.
+The code requires the CUDA10.2 toolkit.
+The interactive inference occupies only about 7000MB of GPU memory.
 The memory consumption of static inference and model finetuning depends on the batch size and the max input length.
 We find that 4*32 V100 is enough for the code to run under the default hyperparameters in the scripts.
 We provide 2 options to set up the environment.

 #### Option 1: Local setup